aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 Next up on the list:
 - Create all figures for modeling paper (already did Figure 1!)
 - Continue reading thru Linux book

+**Monday, October 7th**

+First lab meeting of the new quarter!
+Fun times and good vibes were had by all

+Had office hours + lab meeting + FISH 250 meeting today, so haven't had a bunch of time.
+However, I was able to get Figure 2 figured out!!!
+R was giving me fits, I couldn't for the life of me figure out how to turn a model summary table into a regular table - none of the usual functions are built for an object of class "summary.averaging".
+Turns out, I just had to create the summary and then specify the full coefficient matrix (coefmat.full).

+Anyways, once I did that, it was pretty simple to create the figure!

+Current question: should I sort the predictor variables (y-axis) based on alphabetical order, or based on absolute value of the estimated coefficient?

+I also made some small changes to my website - added a link to Aligned Reads, etc.

+After I figure that out, time to move on to my next tasks:
+- Create figures 3 and 4 for modeling paper
+- Continue reading thru Linux book